WJSoftware/wj-config/README.md

 ```
 > Since **v1.1.0**

-The environment object can also be produced by itself before producing the final configuration object with the
+The environment object can also be produced by itself before producing the final configuration object.
+This is useful
-`wj-config` function.
-This is useful because it allows the developer to make some decisions inside the `config.js`
+because it allows the developer to make some decisions inside the `config.js` module based on the current environment
-module based on the current environment value.
-See the [Quickstart](#quickstart) example above for a practical use of
+value.
+See the [Quickstart](#quickstart) example above for a practical use of this.
-this.

 ```js
 import { Environment } from 'wj-config';